Kirin0570/kirin-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a second-year PhD student in Statitstics.
-With great interest in the intersection of statistics and computer science, I have been exploring the areas across high-dimensional statistics, machine learning, optimization and network analysis.

-I have just passed the PhD qualifying exam and now I am looking for a research opportunity preferably in the areas above.
-I am also open to the topics relevant to data analysis in some more application-oriented contexts such as biomedical science and sports science.
+I am a third-year PhD student in Statitstics at University of Wisconsin-Madison, supervised by Professor Yazhen Wang.
+In my spare time, I enjoy traveling and playing basketball.